 Marian has over 30 years' experience in the funds management industry.
 Marian is currently Director and Chairman of the Investment Committee of Total Risk Management Pty Ltd the Trustee of Russell Investments Master Trust.
 She was previously the Deputy Managing Director of MIR Investment Management Pty Limited specialising in managing Australian and Asian equity portfolios for institutional investors based in Australia and overseas.
-Marian Carr has a Master of Business (Fin) from the University of Technology Sydney and is a Fellow of FINSIA and a Member of the Australian Institute.
+Marian Carr has a Master of Business (Fin) from the University of Technology Sydney.
+Marian is currently the Chair of the Audit and Risk Committee.